jainnielyn/100-days-of-code/log.md

 **Thoughts** Turns out the format functionality is in the jinja documentation!
 Cool, almost done with the functionality in this problem set.
 Will need to go back and make it optimal later.

+### Day 33: December 16, Sun

+**Today's Progress**: Completed sell, and fixed formatting of dollar amounts in index.

+**Thoughts** Was putting off writing the nitty gritty code for updating the stock amounts, as I knew it was going to be a little complicated.
+There are many transactions for each symbol bought, with differing amounts.
+So subtracting the amount of stocks the user wants to sell can be a little tricky.
+(What if there are 10 lines for the stock, and one line could be greater than/less than/equal to the sell amount of shares) But I was able to do it easier than I expected!
+Trick was to be well rested, and utilize pseudocode!